LukeShead/Procedures-and-protocols/README.md

 #### Fire/Flood
 In the event of a fire, the rule is to evacuate the building with different exits that are marked to be used as fire exits, the general consensus is that all belongings are left in the building and the safety of the individual is priority, because of this in an event of a fire all belongings including the hardware would stay behind, this means the risk of damage or potentially destroying it completely.
 In the event of a flood, it follows a similar process where the building will be left with all hardware, these risks can be natural and as of such it can mean that they cannot be planned for.

-### Risk groups
-All of the risks listed can be put into groups, these groups classify the type of risks that they can be shown in, for example some groups are Physical, Data and Social Engineering.

-Physical risks is the category of which the risks will involve some form of physical interaction with the system or user, for example the fire or flood risk, this risk include physical harm coming to the computer systems, by it being physical, the solutions are not to do with any form of software but keeping the hardware safe instead, because of this physical risks can be difficult to plan for.
-Other than this there is the power cut risk which can either hinder or cause many problems with progress of projects if it occurs, this also cannot be predicted most of the time.

-Data risks are risks that involve a form of data tampering, whether it is corruption, destruction or even theft, the data risks are risks that if successful in showing it's function, then it will affect the data within the system and will change depending on what type of risk it is.
-Some risks that will appear in this will be Worm, Trojan Horse and Rootkit as they all infect a system and affect data in some malicious way, because it is to do with software and data being affected, it can be prevented through many different detection software as well as scans on the systems in the business regularly.

-Another one is social engineering, this is the risk group that is all about the social engineering techniques, this is where the attacker will focus the user of the systems in order to gain access.
-The risks that will be put into them will be Phishing and USB baiting.
-The biggest way to prevent these attacks are to keep the employees at reboot games updated on types of attacks and making sure that proper security knowledge is known, this will help in case anyone does not understand those forms of attacks.

 ## Procedures in security